Do root canals cause cancer?

 The study that sparked this myth was flawed for a few reasons:

 - Tests were performed in a nonsterile environment

 And the biggest one: Other researchers have not been able to duplicate the results.

 Since this initial claim, no other researcher has been able to produce the same results.
 In fact, research has generated quite the opposite results.

-According to a study published by Opens new tab to JAMA Otolaryngology website with the study JAMA Otolaryngology, patients who have had multiple endodontic procedures have a 45% reduced risk for cancer.
+According to a study published by JAMA Otolaryngology…This text is linked to the website for J.A.M.A.
+Otolaryngology and opens in a new window…, patients who have had multiple endodontic procedures have a 45% reduced risk for cancer.